 - Ensure no surface disturbance, other than a survey, has occurred at the site in association with the cancelled well licence.

 To apply for an Exemption from Reclamation:

 IRIS will be undergoing some changes in the near future to allow licensees to declare a cancelled well licence has no surface disturbance without submitting an application.
 In the interim these applications will no longer be accepted through the generic application submission in IRIS.
 Please follow the interim procedures describe below.

 - Ensure you meet all eligibility requirements.

-Status of an authorized Exemption from Reclamation application for a cancelled site with no surface disturbance in the Licensee Liability Rating (LLFR) Program
+Status of an Exemption from Reclamation application for a cancelled site with no surface disturbance in the Licensee Liability Rating (LLR) Program

-When an Exemption from Reclamation is authorized, the reclamation liability associated with the cancelled site under the LLR Program is zeroed.
+When an Exemption from Reclamation is approved, the reclamation liability associated with the cancelled site under the LLR Program is zeroed.

-Licensees that use the LLR SIGN IN to review their inventory and liability reports will see the change reflected the next day.
-The approval is indicated by an 'F' in the 'Exemption from Reclamation' column in the applicable LLR Well List or LLR Facility List after the 1st of the month.
+Licensees that use the LLR SIGN IN to review their inventory and liability reports will see the change reflected on the 28th day of the month.
+The approval is indicated by an 'F' in the 'Exemption from Reclamation' column in the applicable LLR Well List after the 1st of the month.